Exploring rumination and how damaging it can be to our mental health.

 In fact a The UK’s biggest ever online test into stress, undertaken by the BBC’s Lab UK and the University of Liverpool, has revealed that rumination is the biggest predictor of the most common mental health problems in the country.

 The tricky thing is that worry and rumination can seem essential part of coping effectively.
 The idea of letting go of rumination and worry can be frightening.
 The ironic thing is that rumination tends to increase anxiety and effectiveness in problem solving goes down as anxiety increases.

-In addition a mind that ruminates becomes more likely to continue to do it.
+In addition, people who ruminate (and their neurons) become more likely to continue to do it.
 We have talked on the show about how we create pathways in our brain that become every easier to fall into the more reengage them.
 This is not a fanciful idea or silly positive thinking.
 Neurosccience has something called Hebbs Law.
 The phrase, “neurons that fire together wire together” The meaning of Hebb’s axiom is that each experience we encounter, including our feelings, thoughts, sensations, and muscle actions becomes embedded in the network of brain cells, that produce that experience.
 Each time you repeat a particular thought or action, you strengthen the connection between a set of brain cells or neurons.